A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Introduction

 \section{Introduction}

 Is there a more fundamental bilingual linguistic resource than a dictionary?
 The task of bilingual lexicon induction seeks to create a dictionary in a data-driven manner directly from monolingual corpora in the respective languages and, perhaps, a small seed set of translations.
-From a practical point of view, bilingual dictionaries have found uses in a myriad of NLP tasks ranging from machine translation \cite{klementiev-EtAl:2012:EACL2012} to cross-lingual named entity recognition \cite{mayhew-tsai-roth:2017:EMNLP2017}.
+From a practical point of view, bilingual dictionaries have found uses in a myriad of NLP tasks ranging from machine translation \citep{klementiev-EtAl:2012:EACL2012} to cross-lingual named entity recognition \citep{mayhew-tsai-roth:2017:EMNLP2017}.
 In this work, we offer a probabilistic twist on the task, developing a novel discriminative latent-variable model that outperforms previous work.

-Our proposed model is a bridge between current state-of-the-art methods in bilingual lexicon induction that take advantage of word embeddings, e.g., the embeddings induced by \newcite{mikolov2013efficient}'s skip-gram objective, and older ideas in the literature that build explicit probabilistic models for the task.
-We propose a discriminative probability model, inspired by \newcite{irvine-callisonburch:2013:NAACL-HLT}, infused with the bipartite matching dictionary prior of \newcite{Haghighi2008}.
-However, like more recent approaches \cite{Artetxe2017}, our model operates directly over pretrained word embeddings, induces a joint cross-lingual embedding space, and scales to large vocabulary sizes.
-To train our model, we derive a generalized expectation-maximization algorithm \cite[EM; ][]{nh-nveajis-98} and employ an efficient matching algorithm.
+Our proposed model is a bridge between current state-of-the-art methods in bilingual lexicon induction that take advantage of word representations, e.g., the representations induced by \citeposs{mikolov2013efficient}'s skip-gram objective, and older ideas in the literature that build an explicit probabilistic model for the task.
+In contrast to previous work, our model is a discriminative probability model, inspired by \citet{irvine-callisonburch:2013:NAACL-HLT}, but infused with the bipartite matching dictionary prior of \citet{Haghighi2008}.
+However, similar to more recent approaches \citep{Artetxe2017}, our model operates directly over word representations, inducing a joint cross-lingual representation space, and scales to large vocabulary sizes.
+To train our model, we derive a generalized expectation maximization algorithm \cite[EM; ][]{nh-nveajis-98} and employ an efficient combinatorial algorithm to perform the bipartite matching.\looseness=-1